yashumayank/FastNeo/nullomer_lists/README.md

 List of files in this directory:-

+ChimerDB-nullomersEdge6.tsv :
-ChimerDB-nullomersEdge6.tsv : List of fusions and associated nullomers
+List of fusions and associated nullomers in the following column format

-ChimerDB_nullomers.all.tsv

-ChimerDB_nullomers.tsv

-ChimerDB_nullomersRevComp.tsv

-ENST_ENSG_HGNC.map
+1. List of 6 nullomers
+2. List of neoepitopes
+3. 4
+4. chr22:23632600:+:31
+5. Names of the fused genes
+6. chr9:133729451:+:32

 IEDB_neoepitopes-nullomers.filtered.tsv